Derick Poloni

-Derick Theodoro Santos Poloni (born 1 September 1993) is a Brazilian professional footballer who plays as a left-back for Portuguese club Farense.
+Derick Theodoro Santos Poloni (born 1 September 1993) is a Brazilian professional footballer who plays as a left-back for Liga Portugal 2 club Farense.

 Professional career

 Poloni is a youth product of the Brazilian clubs São Paulo, before moving to Portugal with Académica in 2013.
 He began his senior career with Sourense in the Portuguese third division in 2014.
 The following year, he moved to Anadia where he stayed for a couple of years.
 In 2017, he moved to the professional club Leixões in the LigaPro.
 In 2018, he was scouted by English Premier League club Arsenal.
 On 1 October 2020 he transferred to Casa Pia, and helped them achieve promotion to the Primeira Liga for the 2022-23 season.

 On 19 August 2023, Poloni moved to Eldense of the Spanish Segunda División.
 On 30 August of the following year, he returned to Portugal with Farense.